By Pierre Kosmidis – August 2017

 I also participated in Kevin Gurr’s 1997 HMHS Britannic expedition, the first technical diving expedition to dive the wreck since Cousteau first discovered and dived her in 1976.

-And in 1998 I was elected a Fellow of the Explorers Club (headquartered in New York, USA) and eventually conducted Expedition “Job 74”, a 2007 survey of the wrecks of HMS Prince of Wales and HMS Repulse off the west coast of Malaysia; in 2008 a survey of the wreck of HMS Exeter in the Java Sea entitled “Java Sea Revisited – HMS Exeter Expedition” and Expedition “Operation Dukedom” a 2010 survey of the wreck of HIJMS Haguro, off the east coast of Malaysia in the Malacca Strait, among a series of other expeditions and documentations.
+And in 1998 I was elected a Fellow of the Explorers Club (headquartered in New York, USA) and eventually conducted Expedition “Job 74”, a 2007 survey of the wrecks of HMS Prince of Wales and HMS Repulse off the west coast of Malaysia; in 2008 a survey of the wreck of HMS Exeter in the Java Sea entitled “Java Sea Revisited – HMS Exeter Expedition” and Expedition “Operation Dukedom” a 2010 survey of the wreck of HIJMS Haguro, off the west coast of Malaysia in the Malacca Strait, among a series of other expeditions and documentations.

 For instance, what is considered the most extensive Marine Forensic Analysis of the wreck of HMS Prince of Wales ever conducted was based on the above survey report and two follow up dives and It was very fortunate the survey and analyses was conducted when it was as the wreck has since been extensively damaged by illegal salvors, with all the propellers and shafts removed along with other damage to the hull, which completely destroyed the original ‘evidence’ that had sat untouched for 70 odd years.